Andy Jassy

 Amazon is big enough that this is hardly going to sink the company, but it is going to have consequences at the margins.
 Look for lots more somewhat-senior ex-Amazon people to be starting new roles over the next six months — coincidentally, all remote.

-🖼️ Andy Jassy image from the About Amazon site; other photos by Robert Bye and Norbert Braun on Unsplash
+🖼️ Andy Jassy image from About Amazon site, other photos by Robert Bye and Norbert Braun on Unsplash